What Does Private Health Insurance Insurance (PKV) Cost in Germany? A Comprehensive Guide

 Total contribution:

-*The sample calculation is based on the ottonova Business Class 100 tariff most frequently chosen by salaried employees.
+*The sample calculation is based on the ottonova Business Class 100 tariff for an employed, person 35 years (BC100-10, KT 140, BEK 200) most frequently chosen by salaried employees.

 If you are self-employed the contribution is the same as for salaried employees, with the difference that there is no employer's contribution here, which is deducted from the monthly contribution costs.